NJacobsohn/Whos_That_Pokemon/README.md

     Optimizer: Adam
     Metrics: Accuracy

 I tested 10 epochs with various architectures with my CNN and the best performance I found was with the above hyperparameters and just one repeatable block.
 So the final model had 4 convolutional layers with 16 filters on the first 2 and 48 filters on the rest.
+My model was trained on 64x64 resolution images, but otherwise the same exact train/validation/holdout split as Xception was.

 ## **Visualization**